100 new projects ready for Karachi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Imran Khan presided over the meeting on the Karachi Transformation Plan, which was attended by federal ministers Shaikh Rasheed Ahmed, Asad Umar, Faisal Vawda, Finance Adviser Dr Abdul Hafeez Shaikh and Chief of the Army Staff (COAS) General Qamar Javed Bajwa.
+Imran Khan presided over the meeting on Karachi Transformation Plan which was attended by federal ministers Shaikh Rasheed Ahmed, Asad Umar, Faisal Vawda, Finance Adviser Dr Abdul Hafeez Shaikh and Chief of Army Staff (COAS) General Qamar Javed Bajwa.

 The prime minister directed that alternate arrangements should be made in advance for the deserving residents of Karachi before removing the encroachments.
 He also directed the formation of a technical committee under the Ministry of Planning to formulate recommendations for enhancing the capacity and utility of the K4 project to supply water to Karachi.